demetriodor/IMDB/README.md

 # IMDB
 Interactive plots of IMDB ratings data with R
-(the plot below is jsut a static screenshot of the interactive plot, which is available here.)
+(the plot below is jsut a static screenshot of one of the interactive plots, which is available [here](http://dimiter.eu/Visualizations_files/imdb2019/IMDB_ratings_period.html).)

 ![alt text](https://github.com/demetriodor/IMDB/raw/master/output/imdb-ratings-per-period.jpg)